6.5. Recruitment and Hiring in Policing

 • Part Three- ‘Dummy’ Drag, 165-pound ‘Dummy’ is Dragged 25 Feet

-During the CCJ 387 Law Enforcement Test Prep Class, students took a field trip to Medford Police Department, where Sgt.
+During the CCJ 387 Law Enforcement Test Prep Class, students took a field trip to the Medford Police Department, where Sgt.
 Budreau assisted the students with the various portions of the ORPAT.

 #2-Physical Agility Test: A department will hire various testing agencies that have developed physical agility courses, to set up and test entry-level police candidates.